 On March 28, 2017, President Trump signed an Executive Order to reevaluate the Clean Power Plan final rule and eliminate other federal initiatives addressing climate change.
 EPA announced that it started reviewing the final rule in April 2017.
 EPA also withdrew proposed rules related to the Clean Power Plan, including:

-- The federal plan and model rules to implement the CPP.
+- The federal plan and model rules to implement the Clean Power Plan.

 - The Clean Energy Incentive Program to reward early reductions.

-On June 19, 2019, EPA adopted a rule titled the "Affordable Clean Energy" plan to replace the CPP.
+On June 19, 2019, EPA adopted a rule titled the "Affordable Clean Energy" plan to replace the Clean Power Plan.

-Ecology was responsible for developing Washington's Clean Power Plan in partnership with the Washington Department of Commerce and the Utilities and Transportation Commission.
+Ecology developed Washington's Clean Power Plan in partnership with the Washington Department of Commerce and the Utilities and Transportation Commission.

 EPA’s Clean Power Plan rule would establish state-specific goals to reduce carbon dioxide pollution (CO2) from existing power plants.
 The goals are based on Washington’s unique mix of power sources and emissions, and could be met in several ways.